HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 </contacts>
 ```

 In a real exploitation use case, this payload triggered an "Unknown protocol: sdjsd".
-This is proof enough to infer that the defined external entity "xxe" is being processed by the XML parser.
+This confirms that the parser is attempting to resolve the SYSTEM identifier in the entity declaration.

 ### Test 4: Malformed URL Error